google-deepmind/mujoco_menagerie/README.md

 ### Prerequisites

 The minimum required MuJoCo version for each model is specified in its respective README.
-You can download prebuilt binaries from the GitHub [releases page](https://github.com/google-deepmind/mujoco/releases/), or if you are working with Python, you can install the native bindings from [PyPI](https://pypi.org/project/mujoco/) via `pip install mujoco`.
+You can download prebuilt binaries for MuJoCo from the GitHub [releases page](https://github.com/google-deepmind/mujoco/releases/), or if you are working with Python, you can install the native bindings from [PyPI](https://pypi.org/project/mujoco/) via `pip install mujoco`.
 For